 Use an alcohol-based sanitizer to disinfect your hands before and after touching any equipment.

 Make sure you stick to your pre-fixed timing.
-Please do not enter the facility before its time for your slot.
+Please do not enter the facility before it is time for your slot.

 If you have any underlying illness, consult your primary care provider to determine if it is safe for you to go to the gym.